Season Summary 1994/95

 The season started at Bamber Bridge where, with half an hour left, the score remained 0 - 0, but once the home side made the initial break-through it was all one way traffic and a 6 - 0 defeat to start life in the NPL.
 The following Tuesday the team collected their first win, 3 - 2 at home to Caernarfon and it seemed the team was up and running.
 Unfortunately it wasn't to be.
 As the suspensions and early injuries kicked in, the team drew two and lost four of their following six League games and sank to second from bottom of the League.
 However, as players returned and the management started to get the team playing the right style of football for the League, things improved with six wins and a draw from the following thirteen games, taking them to 13th by the turn of the year.

 And that's how the League season continued.
 The team would win a game, lose a game.
 Win two games, lose two games.
 Early January again saw a player shortage with both Manager Dave Morris and coach Gerry Luczka having to be named as substitutes.
+One new player to join the club in February 1995 was Lee Cryer who was to become a popular figure at the club and have a long and successful career in non league football.
+Ex-Stockport County player Frank Harrison had signed for the club but not being a first team regular had played in local football and done some scouting work.
+He spotted Cryer playing for Rochdale Sacred Heart in the Manchester League and after Reserve Team manager Steve Capstick went to watch him play, Cryer was quickly signed on.
+He played his first match for the reserves the following Wednesday when he scored once and laid on the second goal in a 2-1 win over Netherfield.
+He was quickly drafted into the first team.
 However, things had settled into a routine and a run of three consecutive wins at the beginning of April took them to a strong mid-table position, though in true Atherton form they then drew two and lost two of their remaining four games.

 Cup matches generally provided some entertainment.
 In the FA Cup the team made hard work of defeating Yorkshire Amateurs and were then held to a draw by Belper at Crilly Park.
 Although Belper were in the Northern Counties East League at the time, they were a strong Premier Division side and most expected them to win the replay, but Atherton put in a good performance to progress.
 They went out in the next round to Premier Division Guiseley, simply being beaten by a better side.
 The teams first venture into the FA Trophy saw them play on a Sunday as their hosts were operating a ground share with Moor Green and both clubs had been drawn at home.
 (As an aside, on the Saturday Moor Green had an amazing 8-4 win over Worksop Town).
 Atherton created plenty of chances but failed to take any and went out 1-0.